Alexander Sladkov: Work in Ukraine

-Since the beginning of Russian aggression against Ukraine in 2014, Alexander Sladkov has worked in the occupied territories (without official permission and accreditation from Ukrainian government), justifying Russian invasion to Ukraine and Russian army's war crimes against Ukrainian civilians.
+Since the beginning of Russia's invasion of Ukraine in 2014, Alexander Sladkov has worked in the contested territories, justifying the Russian invasion of Ukraine and role of the Russian army's alleged war crimes against Ukrainian civilians.

-Sladkov regularly conducts interrogations of Ukrainian prisoners of war and political prisoners after being tortured by the Russian special services.
-One of the most famous victim was Ukrainian journalist and writer Stanislav Aseyev from Donetsk.
+Sladkov regularly interrogates Ukrainian prisoners of war and political prisoners who have allegedly been tortured by the Russian special services.
+One of the most famous victims was Ukrainian journalist and writer Stanislav Aseyev from Donetsk.